dominictarr/feedopensource/README.md

 Then the `Developers` do their best to implement that, and then the `Clients` are able to use the results and provide feedback.
 Then the next iteration is negioated.
-Every one is constantly in the loop, and the Clients are able to refocus development (because nothing is forcing them to fund the next iteration).
+Every one is constantly in the loop, and the Clients are able to refocus development.
+At the same time, the `Clients` can see the project improving, and so get a more accurate understanding of the software development process.
-As they see development progress from a prototype towards a finished product, `Clients` get a much clearer idea of what is possible and what is not.

-The difference between this and agile consulting is that "the clients" are a crowd of people.
-The difference between this and current crowdfunding platforms is that Clients will have real power to influence a project.
+The difference between this and typical agile consulting is that "the clients" are a crowd of people.
+The difference between this and current crowdfunding platforms is that Clients will have real power to influence a project, and keep it on task.

 Since a `Client` does not commit all their money at once, the `Developers` must keep them happy if are to continue to recieve funding.